LCEnzo/Notif/frontend/lib/screens/README.md

 - others:

 ### About:
-- homescreen: via back button
+- home, log in, register: back button

 ## TODOs

 ### Login Register data sharing
-When navigating from one to another, also move data from password and email fields.
+- When navigating from one to another, also move data from password and email fields.
+- Dark mode, including fetching the default from the device